achinivar/meera/README.md

 Meera is a local-only AI assistant prototype designed for GNOME desktops.
 It runs a small language model via [Ollama](https://ollama.com/) and presents a native GTK4 chat UI.

-> ⚠️ This is an early prototype: it’s a simple chat UI + local LLM, no system actions yet.
+> ⚠️ This is an early prototype: it's a simple chat UI + local LLM, no system actions yet.

 ---